 A perfect example was when we thought we had lost our room key in the first few hours at dinner.
 Bec walked back along our entire route to see if she could find it but she couldn’t.

-The communal Area
+The Communal Area

 Celebrating Songkran at the Connect Hostel Chiang Rai

-She was all buckets blazing throwing water and engaging with us guests to take part.
+She was all buckets blazing, throwing water and engaging with us guests to take part.
 On the second day of Songkran, Jasmin led a posse of guests up to the main street where the Songkran activities in Chiang Rai were happening.
-Some of this was in her own time, right up to 15 minutes before starting her second job.
+Some of this was in her own time, up to 15 minutes before starting her second job.

 Can you book other activities at this Chiang Rai hostel?

 Hostels are a great place to meet other families in Thailand and travellers, you can easily make connections for future travel.
 The Connect Hostel was no exception.
-People from Germany, USA, Singapore, Brazil, Spain and more were present.
+People from Germany, the USA, Singapore, Brazil, Spain and more were present.

-We spent an amazing Songkran with some of these guys, and they were great with the kids, which can be really hard sometimes.
+We spent an amazing Songkran with some of these guys, and they were great with the kids, which can be hard sometimes.

 Related Post: Not sure that you can stay in a hostel with kids?
 Lucky we’ve got some great reasons why you should